 Middle School Professional Learning Community

 The Middle School Professional Learning Community is a joint initiative of Drama South Australia and Windmill Theatre Co.
 A group of teachers, from Years 5 to 9, will have access to workshops with creatives and actors across six professional learning sessions.
-These workshops will support educators to extend and develop new skills, networks and gain an in-depth understanding of the creation of new Australian dramatic works for young people.
+These sessions will include interactions with professional theatre makers and the opportunity to witness the development of a major new Windmill work during its development.
+The workshops will support educators to extend and develop new skills, networks and gain an in-depth understanding of the creation of new Australian dramatic works for young people.

 A joint venture with Drama South Australia

 Following the successful delivery of the Primary Drama Professional Learning Community by Drama South Australia (DSA) in 2016, in 2018 DSA has partnered with Windmill Theatre Co to deliver a new program for teachers of years 5 to 9.